How to Help an Alcoholic Parent

 If there is an imminent threat of violence or abuse, leaving your parent temporarily while things calm down may be a good option if you still live with them.
 Be sure that you make plans for this even before you talk to your parent about their possible drinking problem.

 Having a parent who regularly misuses alcohol can be isolating, as not everyone can relate to the situation.
-Today, there are several support groups such as Adult Children of Alcoholics, and other organizations with a similar mission that can connect you with others that are going through the same problems,
+Today, there are several support groups such as Adult Children of Alcoholics and other organizations with a similar mission that can connect you with others who are going through the same problems,

-Just because a parent has refused to get checked before, it does not mean that they will not agree eventually.
-If they refuse, you can wait for a time that they will be more willing to listen.
+Just because a parent has refused to get checked before does not mean they will not agree eventually.
+If they refuse, you can wait for a time when they will be more willing to listen.

 Conclusion